 A laboratory and lecture course emphasizing taxonomy, morphology, physiology, infectious diseases, and ecology of microorganisms in addition to skills in aseptic procedures, isolation, and identification.
 Open to all life science majors and allied health majors.
-Prerequisite: must have completed BIOL 190.
+Prerequisite: Must have completed BIOL 100 or BIOL 190.